Your information, what you need to know

 The NHS Care Record Guarantee

-The NHS Care Record Guarantee for England sets out the rules that govern how patient information is used in the NHS, what control the patient can have over this, the rights individuals have to request copies of their data and how data is protected under the Data Protection Act 1998.
+The NHS Care Record Guarantee for England sets out the rules that govern how the patient information is used in the NHS, what control the patient can have over this, the rights individuals have to request copies of their data and how data is protected under Data Protection Legislation.
+A copy of the NHS Care Record Guarantee can be downloaded here.

 The NHS Constitution